All articles

 Prada x Itchi Artistic Collaboration — Studio Artera

-2. Connect with audiences on an emotional level
+2. Connect with audiences through emotion

-Corporate Event Art Collaboration — Sopra Steria x Léo Caillard x Studio Artera
+Sopra Steria x Léo Caillard x Studio Artera

 Sopra Steria x Léo Caillard - Kick-Off 2025, Palais des Congrès de Paris.
-Over 1,000 managers gathered for an artistic experience designed by Studio Artera.

 3. Strengthen a brand’s cultural legitimacy